 - the ‘Larkya La Pass’ the most dramatic passes crossing the Himalayas

 - some of the most spectacular viewpoints of the mountains

 - One of the most challenging treks

 - The biodiversity and the socio-cultural life of the local people

 Annapurna Circuit Trek

 The Annapurna Circuit Trek is one of the most popular trekking trails in Nepal.
 September is again a great month for this trail.
-It is safer and cheaper in compared to other trails.
+It is safer and cheaper compared to other trails.

-You will witness the beauty of the mountains and the biodiversity that enjoy in nature in its pure form.
+You will witness the beauty of the mountains and the biodiversity that enjoy nature in its pure form.
 It is also the home of a lot of rare and exotic birds and animals.
 The local people, their culture, and the festivals during September are not to be missed.

 They will keep you mesmerized by their culture and hospitality.
 The ethnic communities are rich in culture and tradition.
 The Manang valley is attractive and the people there are hospitable.